 Review of the Album "Amok" by Finnish Band Sentenced

-Introduction to the Album Amok and Its Musical Style
+Introduction to the Album "Amok" and Its Musical Style

 Finnish band Sentenced began their career as a heavy death metal band.
 Their 1995 studio album called “Amok” is a mixture of melodic death metal and black metal.
 From the beginning, the first song called The War Isn’t Over starts with the sound of gunfire and other battle sounds.
 Then there is some keyboard orchestration similar to the band Eternal Tears of Sorrow.
 The vocals of Taneli Jarva sound a bit like those in the band Witchery.
-I tried listening to American band Obituary and I didn’t even listen past the third song on their first album because the music was so uninspiring.

-Sentenced Amok the Review Part 1 Includes the Song New Age Messiah
+Sentenced Amok the Review Part 1 Includes the Song New Age Messiah and Phoenix

 But Sentenced is anything but uninspiring.
 Phoenix is a song that looks at love from a humorous kind of standpoint.
 A person is reborn out of the ashes of love in order to be ready to fight in a war which is very odd lyrically speaking.
 New Age Messiah is a song referring to Jesus Christ.
 He spent much time on this Earth, brought Lazurus back from the dead and attempted to establish a relationship with mankind.
 The song says that HE holds the key up there, whatever that means.
 HE holds the key to getting into Heaven that’s what I assume.
 Jesus can also help those that ask for it from the goodness of their heart.
 May HE bless the surviving members of the band Sentenced.
 Note: lead guitarist Miika Tenkula died of heart failure in 2009.